Braves vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have gone 27-17 in games they were favored on the moneyline (winning 61.4% of those games).
+- The Braves are 27-18 in games they were listed as the moneyline favorite (winning 60% of those games).

-- Atlanta has played in eight games as moneyline favorites with odds of -250 or shorter and won each of them.
+- Atlanta has gone 8-1 (winning 88.9% of its games) when playing as moneyline favorites of -250 or shorter.

-- Based on this contest's moneyline, the Braves' implied win probability is 71.4%.
+- The Braves have an implied moneyline win probability of 71.4% in this contest.

-- Atlanta has had an over/under set by oddsmakers 53 times, and have combined with opponents to go over the total in 31 of those games (31-20-2).
+- Atlanta has played in 54 games with an over/under set, and have combined with its opponents to go over the total 31 times (31-20-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.